akhsi1/Zendesk_Challenge/README.md

 ## IDE - IntelliJ
   Download the [Source code](https://github.com/akhsi1/Zendesk_Challenge) and open the project in IntelliJ.

-  > Note: You will need a valid auth token for the program to work from source code
+  > Note: You will need a valid auth token for the program to work via source code

 ## Alternatively
   Open Console and ```cd``` to file directory